 The task of representing a diverse and mobile mix of communities, groups and individuals is a complex one.
 After all, some groups can be very hard to engage.
-But generally speaking, the broader your range of approaches to community contact, the more people you are likely to reach.
+However, the broader your range of approaches to community contact, the more people you are likely to reach.

 In addition to representing individual voters, you should try to keep in touch with:

-• Groups that are differentiated by age, such as young people, or those who are occasionally described as ‘hard to reach’ or ‘seldom heard’ groups, eg underrepresented BAME communities.
+- groups that are differentiated by age, such as young people, or those who are occasionally described as ‘hard to reach’ or ‘seldom heard’ groups, for example, underrepresented BAME communities.

 What groups might you be less likely to reach?